marciamitch/shiny-app-finesse/README.md

+# shiny-app-finesse
-# shiny-app-finesseCreating an app to facilitate financial modeling
+Creating an app to facilitate financial modeling